 - Minimum 27 credits of dissertation research

-Students who enter the PhD program with a previous graduate degree relevant to HCDE can petition to have up to 30 credits transferred toward the doctoral program upon approval of Jennifer Turns, the Graduate Program Coordinator.
+Students who enter the PhD program with a previous graduate degree relevant to HCDE can petition to have up to 30 credits transferred toward the doctoral program upon approval of Sean Munson, the Graduate Program Coordinator.

 For details on sequencing of required coursework, critical information for first-year students regarding their year one curriculum, and electives, please see below.

 - HCDE 541: Grant Writing for Career Development (4 credits)